Memory-Leakers/Pinball/README.md

 X/Right arrow: Right Flipper

-Hold and Release SpaceBar: Throw Ball.
+Hold and Release SpaceBar: Shoot ball.
+Use it in the Cannon too.

 D: Toggle Debug mode